joshualan/RideTime/README.md

 - Gets traffic information from bing!
 - Speech synthesizes the traffic info
+- Recognize voice commands

 What It Needs To Do:
-- run and wait on a callback loop.
+- Listens on a background thread
-- recognize voice commands
+- Call a DB to for messages and names

+Fringe Goals:
+- Make a front end for updating the DB!